How to Start Your Own LLC in Colorado - Complete Guide

 Check Federal Trademarks

-Once everything checks out, you can reserve the name with the state.
-Visit the Colorado Secretary of State website and begin the name reservation process.
+When all is in place, one can book the name with the state.
+Go to the site of Colorado Secretary of State and start with name reservation.

 Doing Business As (DBA)